Business Car Leasing for Self-Employed & Car Expenses

 Again, you’ll need to keep a business record of how many business miles you travel.

 Remember: once you start using the flat rate for a vehicle, you can’t switch to the actual cost method.
 However, you can use the actual cost method for a different vehicle.

 If all this information sounds complicated, you can use the checker use the simplified expenses checker to work out which method is best for you or talk to your accountant.

-If you would like to discuss business car leasing options with an Account Manager - request a callback today.
+If you are self-employed and would like to discuss business car leasing options with an Account Manager - request a callback today.

 Leave a comment for your chance to win £20 of High Street Vouchers.
 Each month we pick our favourite comment from the previous month - get involved for your chance to win...